Sowmyabellur/My-Portfolio/README.md

 - Home section with animated welcome message
 - About Me section with professional avatar / photo
 - Skills section with technical skills and progress indicators
-- Projects / Services section highlighting completed projects
+- Projects / Education section highlighting completed projects
 - Contact section with social media links and contact form
 - Responsive design for desktop and mobile
 - Smooth animations and hover effects